<?php echo $image->getTitle() ?>

 We recommend that your personal property is locked away or kept in sight at all times.

 If the circumstances of your admission mean that you are not able to look after your property, or make decisions for yourself, the staff on the ward / department will keep your property safe for you.
-This will include the transfer of your property items to a ward if you are admitted to the hospital as part of your ongoing treatment plan.

 When property is handed in for safekeeping and is returned you will be asked to check and sign the property record confirming that you have received all items.
 Please note that any large amounts of cash stored for safekeeping will be returned in cash or through a Bankers Automated Clearing Service (BACS) transfer directly to your bank account.